iwickdev/iwickdev/README.md

 ### 📌 How can I contribute to a project?
 If you would like to contribute to one of my projects or suggest an idea feel free to message me with your ideas or submit a pull request and I will take a look.

+### 📃 Current Projects
+- `Pexe`: A executable format for Python to package a list of dependencies and your code, pexe will take care of the rest